- 3 packages unflavored gelatin

 - 1 cup of ice cold water, divided

 - 12 ounces granulated sugar (1 1/2 cups)

 - 1/4 tsp kosher salt

 - 1/2 cup cornstarch

-- Place the gelatin into a large bowl (or stand mixer) along with 1/2 cup of water.
+- Place the gelatin into a large bowl or the bowl of a stand mixer along with 1/2 cup of the water.

-- Turn your stand mixer on low speed and slowly pour the sugar syrup down the side of the bowl into the gelatin.
-Once you have added all the syrup, increase the speed to high.
-Continue to whip until the mixture becomes thick and fluffy white (about 7 to 10 minutes).
-During the last minute of whipping, add the vanilla and peppermint extract.
+- Turn the mixer on low speed and slowly pour the sugar syrup down the side of the bowl into the gelatin mixture.
+Once you have added all of the syrup, increase the speed to high.
+Continue to whip until the mixture becomes very thick and is lukewarm (approximately 12 10 15 minutes).
+Add the vanilla during the last minute of whipping.

 - Cuisine: American